 The events system processes, and dispatches that event to all clients subscribed to receive notifications for users who should receive the message (including the sender).
 As a side effect, it adds queue items to the email and push notification queues (which, in turn, may trigger those notifications).

-Other receive the event and display the new message.
+Other clients receive the event and display the new message.